davidaraba/PatternAnalysis-2025/recognition/ad_classification_david_araba/README.md

 This script will:

-- Load the ADNI dataset using dataset.py.
+- Load the ADNI dataset using `dataset.py`.
-- Build the ConvNeXt model from modules.py.
+- Build the ConvNeXt model from `modules.py`.
 - Train the model for 250 epochs, printing validation accuracy after each epoch
-- Automatically save the model with the best validation accuracy to checkpoints/best_model.pth.
+- Automatically save the model with the best validation accuracy to `checkpoints/best_model.pth`.
-- Generate a training_history.png plot
+- Generate a `training_history.png` plot

 ### 2. Evaluating the Model

-After training, you can run a full evaluation on the test set using evaluate_best.py.
+After training, you can run a full evaluation on the test set using `evaluate_best.py`.
 This script calculates accuracy, precision, recall, F1-score, and generates the final confusion matrix.

 ```bash
 python evaluate_best.py
 ```

-By default, this script looks for the checkpoints/best_model.pth file.
+By default, this script looks for the `checkpoints/best_model.pth` file.
 It will:

 - Load the best saved model.
 - Run evaluation on the held-out test set.
 - Print the final metrics (Accuracy, Precision, Recall, F1) to the console.
-- Generaate the final confusion matrix.
+- Generate the final confusion matrix.

-### 3. Running Predicitons
+### 3. Running Predictions

-To visualize the model's performance on individual images, use the predict.py script.
+To visualize the model's performance on individual images, use the `predict.py` script.

 ```bash
 python predict.py